 Tex Edmundson's house and grounds cover 16,500 square feet with a swimming pool, hot tub, guest house and hand-painted murals.
 The house is surrounded by an Astroturf lawn and fake trees and ...believe it or not...it is all completely underground!

 Jeb Corliss base jumps off a waterfall, gets sucked into the water on the way down, crashes into the rocks 300 feet below, breaks his back in three places but...believe it or not... he is back base jumping again!

 Sony Pictures Television's weekly look at the world of strange and fascinating phenomena kicks into high gear this summer with all-new episodes of Ripley's Believe it or Not!, hosted by actor Dean Cain (Lois & Clark: The New Adventures of Superman) and field correspondent, Kelly Packard (Baywatch).
 Ripley's Believe it or Not! originally aired Wednesdays at 9PM on TBS Superstation.
-It is now seen on the SCIFI channel and sister channel Chiller TV on weekends in 2012.
+It is now seen on the SCIFI channel and sister channel Chiller TV on occasional Sundays and Wednesdays.

 Ripley's Believe it or Not! takes viewers through a world of amazing feats, facts, and artifacts that stretch the limits of imagination.
 This season the series expands on that mission to include opening each show with an event performed before a live audience at such diverse locations as the Hollywood Boulevard, the Las Vegas Strip or stadiums across the country.